omise/omise-android/README.md

 - `data.getStringExtra(OmiseActivity.EXTRA_TOKEN)` - The string ID of the token.
 Use this if you only need the ID and not the card data.
 - `data.getParcelableExtra(OmiseActivity.EXTRA_TOKEN_OBJECT)` - The full `Token`
-  object returned from the Omise Payments API.
+  object returned from the Omise API.
 - `data.getParcelableExtra(OmiseActivity.EXTRA_CARD_OBJECT)` - The `Card` object
-  that is part of the `Token` object returned from the Omise Payments API.
+  that is part of the `Token` object returned from the Omise API.

 The `getParcelableExtra(key)` function is deprecated and no longer recommended to be used.
 We advise you to create your custom function to retrieve the necessary information, as different Android versions may require you to